ahoundetoungan/QuantilePeer/README.md

                estimator = "gmm.optimal", fixed.effects = "separate", HAC = "hetero")
 summary(M12, diagnostic = TRUE)
 ```
 Thank you for reading this documentation.
-Please use the [Issues](https://github.com/ahoundetoungan/QtNet/issues) page to report any problems.
-If you use **QtNet** in your publications, kindly cite it using `citation("QtNet")`.
+Please use the [Issues](https://github.com/ahoundetoungan/QuantilePeer/issues) page to report any problems.
+If you use **QuantilePeer** in your publications, kindly cite it using `citation("QuantilePeer")`.

 ## References
 - Boucher, V., & Fortin, B. (2016).
 Some challenges in the empirics of the effects of networks. *Handbook on the Economics of Networks*, 45, 48, <[doi:10.1093/oxfordhb/9780199948277.013.22](https://doi.org/10.1093/oxfordhb/9780199948277.013.22)>